Rethinking Product Development Efficiency

 In product development, we cannot sacrifice quality for speed.
 The trick is to find the right balance between thorough development and efficient processes.

-Decision-Making as a Tool for Product Development Efficiency
+Strategic Decision-Making for Efficient Product Development

 In a regulated industry like MedTech, some decisions require extensive analysis and documentation.
 However, plenty of others don’t.
 The real skill is in knowing the difference.